-A student wishing to complete the requirements for an A.A. or A.5, degree must earn 96 quarter hours of credit with an overall grade point average of 2.0 or better.
-Sixty (60) of these hours are in designated areas while the other 36 are termed electives.
+A student wishing to complete the requirements for the A.A., A.F.A., or A.S. degree must earn 96 quarter hours of credit with an overall grade point average of 2.0 or better.
+Approximately sixty (60) of these hours are in designated areas while the other 30 or so are termed electives.
 A student may fulfill these requirements through a general liberal arts course of studies, or through consultation with his advisor he may channel his choice of electives in a patterned way toward his future major area of concentration.
-Suggested preparatory areas of concentration include: Pre-Law, Pre-Business Administration, Etc. It is not necessary to complete all the specific suggestions in a preparatory area in order to graduate if all general graduation requirements are met.